Chicago, Burlington and Quincy 4963

-Chicago, Burlington and Quincy 4963 is a preserved O-1a class "Mikado" type steam locomotive, built by the Baldwin Locomotive Works (BLW) in August 1923 for the Chicago, Burlington and Quincy Railroad (CB&Q).
+Chicago, Burlington and Quincy 4963 is a preserved O-1A class "Mikado" type steam locomotive, built by the Baldwin Locomotive Works (BLW) in August 1923 for the Chicago, Burlington and Quincy Railroad (CB&Q).
 It was used by the CB&Q to haul mainline freight trains before it was leased to the Bevier and Southern Railroad to haul short-distance freight trains in the early 1960s.
 It was subsequently retained by the CB&Q and used as a source of spare parts before being acquired by Richard Jensen.

 Jensen planned for No. 4963 to be restored to run again before it was sold to a scrapyard during legal disputes between Jensen and the Chicago and Western Indiana Railroad.
-No. 4963 was later purchased by the Illinois Railway Museum (IRMX) in 1991, and as of 2025, the locomotive is on static display in Union, Illinois.
+No. 4963 was later purchased by the Illinois Railway Museum (IRM) in 1991, and as of 2026, the locomotive is on static display in Union, Illinois.